Noihirsch/Noihirsch/README.md

 <h1 align="center"> Welcome!
 My name is Diana. 🖖  </h1>

 <br>
-<p align="center">"Web development student (Ciclo Superior de Desarrollo de Aplicaciones Web) based in Spain, A Coruña.
+<p align="center">"Web development student based in Spain, A Coruña.
 Very passionate about problem-solving and thinking outside the box.
 I'm an open-source advocate, indie game maker and a retro revival enthusiast."  </p>

 <h2> - 🌿 My statistics </h2>